altlimit/gauth/README.md

 	return nil
 }

-// Customize how refresh token is created, by default it uses a "cid" claim "refresh" func (ap *accountProvider) CreateRefreshToken(ctx context.Context, uid string) (string, error) {
+// Customize how refresh token is created, by default it uses sha1(ip+userAgent+passwordHash)
+// so it can be invalidated by password update func (ap *accountProvider) CreateRefreshToken(ctx context.Context, uid string) (string, error) {
 	// You can generate a list of DB logins for this user ID to easily revoke/logout this token
     // then use this loginID here and return it return login.ID, nil
 }

-func (ap *accountProvider) DeleteRefreshToken(ctx context.Context, uid, cid string) error {
+// Default behaviour of logout is in memory cid blacklist in an LRU memory cache with 1000 capacity. func (ap *accountProvider) DeleteRefreshToken(ctx context.Context, uid, cid string) error {
     // This is called on logout you should revoke your cid here, load your login and delete it return deleteLogged(ctx, uid, cid)